-We continue to make progress developing our cell engineering platforms - our hypoimmune allogeneic CAR T platform, our stem-cell derived platform that also leverages our hypoimmune technology, and our in vivo fusogen platform.
-In early 2023, the FDA cleared our first IND submission for our SC291 program, and we continue advancing our other product candidates through preclinical development toward potential IND submissions in 2023 and beyond.
+We continue to make progress developing our cell engineering platforms - our hypoimmune allogeneic CAR T cell platform, our stem-cell derived platform that also leverages our hypoimmune technology, and our in vivo fusogen platform.
+In early 2023, the FDA cleared our first investigational new drug application (IND) submission for our SC291 product candidate for the treatment of B-cell malignancies, and we continue advancing our other product candidates through preclinical development toward multiple potential IND submissions in 2023 and beyond.

-We began enrolling patients in our Phase 1 clinical trial evaluating SC291 in B-cell malignancies, which we refer to as our ARDENT trial, and expect initial clinical data for this program in 2023.
+We are enrolling and have commenced dosing patients in our Phase 1 clinical trial evaluating SC291 in B-cell malignancies, which we refer to as the ARDENT trial.
+We expect to present initial clinical data for this program in 2023 and more robust clinical data from multiple patients in 2024.
 In addition, SC291 was granted Fast Track Designation by the FDA for the treatment of relapsed/refractory (r/r) large B-cell lymphoma and r/r chronic lymphocytic leukemia.
-We also expect clinical data in 2023 from an Investigator Sponsored Trial (IST) leveraging our hypoimmune technology.
-The IST aims to treat type 1 diabetes using hypoimmune-modified cadaveric primary islet cells.
-The clinical data from SC291 and the primary islet cell IST each offer the potential of human proof of concept for our hypoimmune platform and may unlock learnings for our allogeneic CAR T and stem-cell derived programs approaching IND filings in the coming years.
+We also expect initial clinical data in 2023 from an Investigator Sponsored Trial (IST) leveraging our hypoimmune technology.
+The IST aims to treat patients with type 1 diabetes using hypoimmune-modified primary pancreatic islet cells.
+The clinical data from SC291 and the primary islet cell IST each offer the potential of human proof of concept for our hypoimmune platform and may unlock learnings for our allogeneic CAR T and stem cell derived programs that we intend to move into clinical development later in 2023 and beyond.